This document contains information for an outdated version (2.4) and may not be maintained any more.

 - One of the following web server products:

-- Support for Lighttpd, IIS 6, and other web servers may work if you are familiar with configuring those products.
+- Support for Lighttpd and other webservers may work if you are familiar with configuring those products.

 - One of the following operating systems:

 - Microsoft Windows XP SP3, Vista, Windows 7, Server 2008, Server 2008 R2

 Web server hardware requirements

 Hardware requirements vary widely depending on the traffic to your website, the complexity its logic (i.e., PHP), and its size (i.e., database.)
 By default, all pages are dynamic, and thus access both the database and execute PHP code to generate.
 SilverStripe can cache full pages and segments of templates to dramatically increase performance.

 A typical website page on a conservative single CPU machine (e.g., Intel 2Ghz) takes roughly 300ms to generate.
 This comfortably allows over a million page views per month.
 Caching and other optimisations can improve this by a factor of ten or even one hundred times.
 SilverStripe CMS can be used in multiple-server architectures to improve scalability and redunancy.